govuk-one-login/fraud-rpt/README.md

 We recommend these tools if you intend to update the RPT or if you’re writing your own AWS lambda function:

-- [VS Code](https://code.visualstudio.com/download) as a preferred IDE for its extensions with AWS
+- [VS Code](https://code.visualstudio.com/download) as a preferred code editor for its extensions with AWS
 - [AWS Serverless Application Mode (SAM) CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) to build and deploy applications in AWS through the CLI rather than the Web UI
 - [Node.js](https://nodejs.org/en/) to build the serverless functions in TypeScript
 - [Docker](https://docs.docker.com/desktop/) to test the build action locally with AWS SAM